eliazv/smooth_onboarding/README.md

 - Full-screen close animation that moves the onboarding upward.
 - Small back arrow with a compact hit area.

+## Used in production

+This package is used in real Flutter applications.

 ## Development

 For local checks, run the usual Flutter commands from the package root: